dvrpc/stair-bridge/README.md

    - For each case, calculate the weighted count using the following formula: <br>*Sum of (count ÷ distance) divided by sum of (1 ÷ distance)*
 4. **Generate Summary Tables:**
    - Use the weighted count table to compute summary statistics (**maximum** and **median**) for each bridge.

+### Steps and files

+1. Download the relevant (requested) raw counts csv files using [DVRPC count viewer](https://www.dvrpc.org/webmaps/trafficcounts/).
+2. Run the  *preliminary_formatting.r* in the weighted_count_analysis folder to create the *long_data_all.csv* (output already stored in same folder).
+3. Run the *weighted-count-analysis.r* in the weighted_count_analysis folder to create the final output table.
+This code requires the *collection_point_id.csv* table that is stored in folder.
+*Note that in both R files location paths are missing and need to be manually updated.*

 ## License